-- Able to visualize images both real and imagined with great clarity, and to picture how they would look when rotated or modified - Notice and remember visual details and tend to evaluate the design, symmetry or beauty of things - Can work with shape, size, position and location to solve problems and design, arrange or build things - ☐ Have a good sense of direction and can easily navigate ☐ Easily lose sense of direction and have trouble through different environments, whether on foot, driving or traveling by air or on water - Can accurately visualize and estimate distances and measurements

-Famous People with Strong Spatial Intelligence

-- Frank Lloyd Wright (architect, interior designer) - Steven Spielberg (film director, video game designer) - ▼ Vera Wang (fashion designer) - Christopher Columbus (explorer, navigator)
+Strengths Challenges Able to visualize images - both real and imagined - with great clarity, and to picture how they would loo when rotated or modified Notice and remember visual details and tend to evaluate the design, symmetry or beauty of things ✓ Can work with shape, size, position and location to Poor memory for visual details such as locations and what things look like; may also forget faces Dislike puzzles, mazes, building models and other solve problems and design, arrange or build things Have a good sense of direction and can easily naviga through different environments, whether on foot, driving or traveling by air or on water Can accurately visualize and estimate distances and activities that require fitting pieces together measurements whether they are distances for travel or measurements for cooking recipes Famous People with Strong Spatial Intelligence Top Careers for Spatial Intelligence ☐ Frank Lloyd Wright (architect, interior designer)☑ Michelangelo (artist, engineer) Civil Drafters Mechanical Drafters Steven Spielberg (film director, video game designer) Vera Wang (fashion designer) Christopher Columbus (explorer, navigator) 3.
+Computer Hardware Engineers 4.
+Agricultural Engineers 5.
+Commercial and Industrial Designers 6.
+Biomedical Engineers 7.
+Architecture Teachers, Postsecondary8.
+Pilots, Ship